 Hisense Celebrates Kick-off of FIFA Club World Cup™ as Official Partner, Marking New Milestone in Global Sports Journey

-QINGDAO, China, June 15, 2025 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, celebrates the opening of the FIFA Club World Cup 2025™ as an Official Partner, reinforcing its long-standing commitment to global sports.
+DUBAI, UAE, June 16, 2025 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, celebrates the opening of the FIFA Club World Cup 2025™ as an Official Partner, reinforcing its long-standing commitment to global sports.
 For Hisense, every match is not just a competition, but an opportunity to inspire, connect, and lead through technology.

 For fans watching from home, Hisense is redefining the matchday experience.
 According to Omdia, Hisense has led the global market for 100-inch and above TVs with a 56.7% volume share in 2023, 2024, and Q1 2025, delivering ultra-large screens that recreate the stadium atmosphere in living rooms worldwide.
 Every pass, goal, and celebration come to life with immersive clarity, making fans feel part of the action.